 38.22 Cost Allocation Methodology for Short-Term Reliability Process

-The cost allocation mechanism under this Section 38.22 sets forth the basis for allocating costs associated with: (i) a Responsible Transmission Owner’s transmission Short-Term Reliability Process Solution proposed in accordance with Section 38.4 and, if applicable, its conceptual permanent transmission Short-Term Reliability Process Solution, (ii) a Developer’s transmission Short-Term Reliability Process Solution selected by the ISO to address a Short-Term Reliability Process Need pursuant to Section 38.10, or (iii) a Generator operating under an RMR Agreement to address a Short-Term Reliability Process Need.
-The ISO shall implement the specific cost allocation methodology set forth in this Section 38.22 of this Attachment FF in accordance with the Order No. 1000 Regional Cost Allocation Principles as set forth in Section 31.5.2.1 of Attachment Y.
+The cost allocation mechanism under this Section 38.22 sets forth the basis for allocating costs associated with: (i) a Designated Short-Term Transmission Project that is, or is a part of, the selected regulated transmission Short-Term Reliability Process Solution pursuant to Section 38.10, (ii) the development of a Responsible Transmission Owner’s transmission Short-Term Reliability Process Solution proposed in accordance with Section 38.4 and, if applicable, its conceptual permanent transmission Short-Term Reliability Process Solution, or (iii) a Generator operating under an RMR Agreement to address a Short-Term Reliability Process Need.
+The ISO shall implement the specific cost allocation methodology set forth in this Section 38.22 of this Attachment FF in accordance with the Order No. 1000 Regional Cost Allocation Principles as set forth in Section 31.5.2.1 of Attachment Y. The cost allocation formula that is applied to a selected regulated transmission Short-Term Reliability Process Solution in accordance with this Section 38.22 shall apply to (i) all Designated Short-Term Transmission Projects that comprise the regulated transmission Short-Term Reliability Process Solution and (ii) Designated Network Upgrade Facilities identified for the interconnection of such Designated Short-Term Transmission Project(s) in accordance with Attachment P to the ISO OATT (if applicable).

 The formula is applicable to the ISO’s share of the costs of an Interregional Transmission Project proposed as a regulated transmission solution to an identified Short Term Reliability Process Need in accordance with Section 38.4.2.5 of Attachment FF.
 The formula is not applicable to that portion of the cost of a regulated transmission reliability project that is, pursuant to, as applicable, Section 25.7.12 of Attachment S or Section 40.13.12 of Attachment HH to the ISO OATT, paid for with funds (1) previously committed by or collected from Interconnection Customers through their acceptance of a Project Cost Allocation for System Deliverability Upgrades required for the interconnection of generation projects, Class Year Transmission Projects, or Cluster Study Transmission Projects, or (2) funds collected as a Highway Facilities Charge pursuant to Rate Schedule 12 of the ISO OATT.